aegis-icons/aegis-icons/.github/pull_request_template.md

 <!--
 🔔 If you're SUBMITTING ICON, read this PR template CAREFULLY and follow the instructions!
      - But if your pull request DOESN'T relate to icon submissions, you can ignore all of this (even the CONTRIBUTING check) and make PR from scratch.
+       - For non icon related PRs, WE STILL RECOMMEND AT LEAST GLANCE THE CONTRIBUTING FILE for possible prohibited actions (eg. editing JSONs)

 ========== PULL REQUEST TITLE FORMAT ==========
 Copy-paste one of these formats (the text inside of quotes)